 Prepare your document file

 The document file must be completed on the day of the interview.
-Besides the common US visa required documents, you are also required to provide the following documents:
+Here is the list of required documents for the E2 visa:

 - Two photographs that comply with the US visa Photo Requirements